git-commit-id/git-commit-id-maven-plugin/README.md

 Worth pointing out is, that git-commit-id tries to be 1-to-1 compatible with git's plain output, even though the describe functionality has been reimplemented manually using JGit (you don't have to have a git executable to use the plugin).
 So if you're familiar with [git-describe](https://github.com/ktoso/maven-git-commit-id-plugin#git-describe---short-intro-to-an-awesome-command), you probably can skip this section, as it just explains the same options that git provides.

 * **abbrev** - `(default: 7)` in the describe output, the object id of the hash is always abbreviated to N letters, by default 7.
 The typical describe output you'll see therefore is: `v2.1.0-1-gf5cd254`, where `-1-` means the number of commits away from the mentioned tag and the `-gf5cd254` part means the first 7 chars of the current commit's id `f5cd254`. **Please note that the `g` prefix is included to notify you that it's a commit id, it is NOT part of the commit's object id** - *this is default git behaviour, so we're doing the same*.
 You can set this to any value between 0 and 40 (inclusive).
 * **abbrev = 0** is a special case.
-Setting *abbrev* to `0` has the effect of hiding the "distance from tag" and "object id" parts of the output, so you endup with just the "nearest tag" (that is, instead `tag-12-gaaaaaaa` with `abbrev = 0` you'd get `tag`).
+Setting *abbrev* to `0` has the effect of hiding the "distance from tag" and "object id" parts of the output, so you end up with just the "nearest tag" (that is, instead `tag-12-gaaaaaaa` with `abbrev = 0` you'd get `tag`).
-* **dirty** - `(default: "-dirty")` when you run describe on a repository that's in "dirty state" (has uncommited changes), the describe output will contain an additional suffix, such as "-devel" in this example: `v3.5-3-g2222222-devel`.
+* **dirty** - `(default: "-dirty")` when you run describe on a repository that's in "dirty state" (has uncommitted changes), the describe output will contain an additional suffix, such as "-devel" in this example: `v3.5-3-g2222222-devel`.
 You can configure that suffix to be anything you want, "-DEV" being a nice example.
-The "-" sign should be inclided in the configuration parameter, as it will not be added automatically.
+The "-" sign should be included in the configuration parameter, as it will not be added automatically.
 If in doubt run `git describe --dirty=-my_thing` to see how the end result will look like.
 * **tags** - `(default: false)` if true this option enables matching a lightweight (non-annotated) tag.
 * **match** - `(default: *)` only consider tags matching the given pattern (can be used to avoid leaking private tags made from the repository)
 * **long** - `(default: false)` git-describe, by default, returns just the tag name, if the current commit is tagged.
 Use this option to force it to format the output using the typical describe format.
 An example would be: `tagname-0-gc0ffebabe` - notice that the distance from the tag is 0 here, if you don't use **forceLongFormat** mode, the describe for such commit would look like this: `tagname`.